 The focus group project as a whole was motivated by an interest in better understanding the increase in cohabitation throughout Europe.
 Although quantitative research had explored the development of cohabitation cross-nationally, little was known about how people discussed cohabitation and marriage in different countries.
 The goal of focus group research is not to provide representative data, but to understand general concepts and substantive explanations for social phenomena.
 Thus, focus group research allows the researcher to fill gaps in knowledge, generate research hypotheses, and propose avenues for new quantitative research (Morgan 1998), as we do below.

 For the Focus Group project, collaborators conducted 7-8 focus groups in the following cities: Vienna, Austria (Berghammer et al 2014), Florence, Italy (Vignoli and Salvini 2014), Rotterdam, the Netherlands (Hiekel and Keizer 2015), Oslo, Norway (Lappegard and Noack 2015), Warsaw, Poland (Mynarska et al 2014), Moscow, Russia (Isupova 2015), Southampton, United Kingdom (Berrington et al 2015), and Rostock and Lubeck, Germany (Klärner 2015).
-The chosen countries represent a range of welfare-state regimes and historical family systems in Europe.
+The chosen countries represent a range of welfare-state regimes and historical family systems in Europe, but because of the urban location of the focus groups, the research does not necessarily reflect rural discourses, which may be more conservative.
 Each focus group comprised 8-10 participants, with a total of 588 participants across Europe.
 The focus groups followed a standardized guideline (see Perelli-Harris et al 2014) ensuring that each group discussed the same topics.
 The researchers transcribed the results in the native language of their countries, coded the results according to a standard procedure and produced a country report in English that covered general topics.
 The collaborators then wrote an overview paper, which synthesized the main findings of the project (Perelli-Harris et al 2014), as well as articles on each country.
 For the analysis below, we use the overview paper and the country reports, but we also asked each country team to revisit the transcripts and report on themes relating to the role of divorce in changing patterns of marriage and cohabitation.

 Quantitative data